 to allow for geometry shader adjacency data, and tesselation input sets.

 There are two major issues with the current state of the project.
 The first is that it was originally built using the XNA 3.1 API.
 The task of converting to the XNA 4 API is still incomplete.
 This means that Effect's still require "begin"

+these issues.
 None pose obvious problems, in fact most simplify the library, but they will take time.
 The second issue is incompleteness - we have implemented the classes (and parts of classes) that we needed.
-There is lots still to do, to allow any arbitrary
+There is lots still to do, to

 The project has implemented new content pipeline paths for Textures (2D and cube), Effects, SpriteFonts and Models.
 The model processor accepts .fbx files.
 Its functionality has been extended over the XNA importer to process skeletal animation